Deduction 80C AY 2024-25 & AY 2023-24

 More on IncomeTaxIndia’s Official Website

-Eligible Investments and Expenses: Investments and expenses can be deducted under Section 80C, including contributions to Employee Provident Funds (EPF), Public Provident Funds (PPF), National Savings Certificates (NSC), tax-saving fixed deposits, home loan repayment, tuition fees, life insurance premiums, National Pension System (NPS) contributions, and more.
-For a complete list of eligible investments and costs, please refer to the Income Tax Act.
-Visit the official website of income tax India
+Eligible investments and Expenses: You can claim deductions under section 80C for various investments and expenses such as Employees Provident Fund (EPF), Public Provident Fund (PPF), National Savings Certificates (NSC), Tax saving fixed deposits, home loan repayment, tuition fees, life insurance premiums etc., National Pension System Contributions etc. For the complete list of eligible investments and expenditures, please refer to the Income Tax Act India or the official website of Income Tax India.

 • Deduction in respect of employer’s contribution to the National Pension Scheme